stanislawpolanski/FootballSchedulerWPF/FootballSchedulerWPF/docs/ProjectRoadmap.md

 ﻿# Project roadmap
 This is the project roadmap.
+The project will use Entity Framework database first approach.

 ## Database
 FootballSchedulerDB